backupbrew/switchbrew/SVC.md

 ## svcSetHeapSize

 Size must be a multiple of 0x2000000.
+The heap base-address is written to out.

 ## svcProtectMemory